-CS_COLONY_TOKEN = In CloudShell Torque, the automatically generated token from step 3
+TORQUE_TOKEN = In Torque, the automatically generated token from step 3

-- In the config.yml, declare the cloudshell-colony/start-sandbox and cloudshell-colony/end-sandbox commands to start and stop the sandbox in Torque.
+- In the config.yml, declare the torque/start-sandbox and torque/end-sandbox commands to start and stop the sandbox in Torque.
 Review examples here.

 - See the parameters list for orb behavior command customization here.